woocommerce/woocommerce/readme.txt

 == Changelog ==

 = X =
+* Tweak/Fix - Merge taxes by CODE so totals are displayed clearer.
+Also added additonal function for getting merged tax totals, and to keep compatibility with themes.
 * Fix - Saving of meta values from paypal after payment.
 * Fix - woocommerce_nav_menu_items - only hide pages, not other objects.
 * Fix - woocommerce_add_tinymce_lang array key.